nypinstripes/stash-search/README.md

 ## Application Architecture

 #### Favorites Storage Strategy
-In place of an database/api backend, i decided to use local storage to write favorite selections to and read them back from.
+In place of a database/api backend, I decided to use local storage to write favorite selections to and read them back from.

 __When you select a gif to add as a favorite:__
   - A copy of the item's data is first written to LocalStorage.